clavisound/SlimLoRa/README.md

 - [x] RxTimingSetup
 - [x] DevStatusAns.
 Battery status is working, I think margin is fine.
 - [x] LinkCheckReq.
 (Margin and Gateways count).
 - [x] DeviceTimeReq.
 Fractional second on purpose is truncated to cs (centiseconds).
 1 = 10ms.
 I can't undestand how much precise is the timing from LNS.
 Have to verify with GPS.
+TTN RX window is 5secs and Helium 1s.
+So epoch is off by 5 and 1 seconds.
+If you want to correct epoch, uncomment both `#define SLIM_DEBUG_VARS` and `#define EPOCH_RX2_WINDOW_OFFSET` with the price of 1768 program flash and 64 less bytes of RAM.

 # BUGS

 - [ ] SF7BW250 is working with TTN but SlimLoRa does not receives the downlink.
-This DR6 is currently not supported by Helium [chirpstack-4.7].
+This DR6 is currently not supported by Helium packet brocker.

 # Untested